-- chipotle paste (chipotles en adobo) - addictively smoky and spicy, don't skip this!
-I make my own chipotles en adobo and blend them up into a paste, but chipotle paste from the supermarket is great too!
+Chipotle paste (chipotles en adobo) - addictively smoky and spicy, don't skip this!
+We make our own chipotles en adobo and blend them up into a paste, but chipotle paste from the supermarket is great too!
 If you really can't get chipotle paste, you could substitute some tomato puree/paste but it won't be as good!
 You could also use chipotles en adodo from a can - finely chop or purée them before using.

-How to make kebabs
+How to make pineapple chicken kabobs

 - Start by making your marinade.
 It's as easy as stirring all the ingredients together!

 - Thread the ingredients onto skewers.
-I like using metal ones as they don't burn on the grill; if you use bamboo ones, make sure to soak them in water before using.
+We like using metal ones as they don't burn on the grill; if you use bamboo ones, make sure to soak them in water before using.
 Alternate between chunks of marinated chicken, pineapple and bell pepper.
 Set aside on a plate until ready to cook.

 - Preheat your grill.
 Get your grill on medium high heat, about 200C/400F.
 Alternatively, get a griddle pan over medium high heat.
 Cook the kebabs.
 Place the kebabs onto your grill and cook for 15-20 minutes, carefully turning every few minutes so that every side of the kebab touches the grill and gets nicely charred and the meat is cooked through - it should read 74C or 165F on a digital thermometer.

-- cut all of your ingredients evenly - we're going to be cooking these kebabs quickly over high heat so you want to make sure that everything is cut to the same size so that it all cooks through at the same time.
+Cut all of your ingredients evenly - we're going to be cooking these kebabs quickly over high heat so you want to make sure that everything is cut to the same size so that it all cooks through at the same time.

-- use a ripe pineapple - the sweeter the better!
+Use a ripe pineapple - the sweeter the better!
 Give the base of your pineapple a sniff; if it smells of pineapple, you should be good!

-Smoky Pineapple Chicken Kebabs
+Pineapple Chicken Kabobs

-- 2 bell peppers (red/yellow/orange)
+- 2 bell peppers, (red/yellow/orange)

-- 1 small pineapple cut into large chunks
+- 1 small pineapple, cut into large chunks

 For the marinade

-- finely chopped coriander
+- finely chopped cilantro , coriander leaves

 - finely chopped red onion

-- smashed avocado
+- smashed avocado or guacamole

 - lime wedges